-One of the most common questions round northern Rajasthan was, of course, 'What do you think of the nuclear tests?'
-Regardless of my personal feelings on matters nuclear (which amount to an idealistic disgust at nuclear weapons, an intellectual fascination with sub-atomic physics and a realistic acknowledgement of modern science's unavoidable existence in the modern world) I always answered in the positive, saying I thought it was fair enough that India had done its tests and that Pakistan had reacted with their own.
+One of the most common questions round northern Rajasthan is, of course, 'What do you think of the nuclear tests?'
+Regardless of my personal feelings on matters nuclear – which amount to an idealistic disgust at nuclear weapons, an intellectual fascination with sub-atomic physics, and a powerful appreciation of the shocking beauty of the mushroom cloud – I always answer in the positive, saying that I think it's fair enough that India has done its tests and that Pakistan has reacted with their own.

 From a completely dispassionate viewpoint, the whole nuclear situation in the subcontinent is understandable.
-India and Pakistan are mortal enemies, and defence is a major concern: it wins elections, the BJP is exceedingly pro-Hindu and hence anti-Pakistan, and becoming a nuclear power would be so popular with the masses that it would rank alongside the Falklands as a serious vote winner.
-It's obvious why Prime Minister Atal Behari Vajpayee went for it, and Pakistan's reaction was utterly predictable.
+India and Pakistan are mortal enemies, and defence is a major concern; this issue wins elections, a fact not lost on the BJP government, which is exceedingly pro-Hindu and hence anti-Pakistan.
+It's obvious why Prime Minister Atal Behari Vajpayee decided to run the tests, and Pakistan's reaction is utterly predictable.

 My reaction, therefore, is this: doing the tests was fair enough, but if either country actually uses the weapons conceived, that is completely unforgivable.
-The Indians I met generally agreed, but they didn't hold back when it came to Clinton: I met Americans who said they were referred to as 'the enemy' by locals, and there's no invective spared when Indians talk about the good old US of A. England, on the other hand, has come out of it well, for some reason, thought I know not why.
+The Indians I meet generally agree with this, but they don't hold back when it comes to President Clinton; I've met Americans who say they're referred to as 'the enemy' by locals, and there's no invective spared when Indians talk about the good old US of A. England, on the other hand, has come out of it reasonably well, though I don't know why.

-But the man in the street knows bugger all here anyway.
+But the man in the street here has a fairly flimsy grasp on the facts.
 I passed through Pokaran, the site of the tests, on my way from Jaisalmer to Bikaner, and in both cities I discovered incredible ignorance.
 One young man in Bikaner, a medical student at the local college, claimed that the current heat wave was entirely due to the nuclear tests, and that in Jaisalmer the water had turned red because 'atoms go into the water' (but then again, he also told me that Hindi films were exactly like real life, so who's to say he was sane?).
-This is simply uninformed and illogical, coming as it did from someone who studies elementary chemistry and physics as part of his course.
+This is simply uninformed and illogical, especially coming from someone who studies elementary chemistry and physics as part of his course.

 So perhaps the question should not be whether the nuclear tests are a good or a bad thing, but whether Indian democracy is effective.
 I trust the Indians, but I'm not sure I trust their government, and despite the free press and democratic semblance, a few fat and corrupt politicians in Delhi can play with atoms, bombs and buttons to their heart's content.
 That's the concern, but I can't very well tell that to the locals, can I?